rhubarb-geek-nz/Sparsely/README.md

 # Copy-File on Linux/OSX

-Uses `/bin/cp` as this deals with sparse files.
+Uses `cp` as this deals with sparse files.

 # Get-CompressedFileSize on Windows